WEC-Sim/WEC-Sim/docs/_include/mooring.rst

 and (``mooring(i).moorDynNodes(iLine) = <Number of mooring nodes in line>`` - only used for ParaView visualization), respectively and should match the number of lines and nodes specified in the MoorDyn input file.
-The order of the lines should also be the same between the WEC-Sin and MoorDyn input files (i.e., for a model with two MoorDyn connections, all lines corresponding to ``mooring(1)`` should be defined in the MoorDyn input file before the lines for ``mooring(2)``).
+The order of the lines should also be the same between the WEC-Sim and MoorDyn input files (i.e., for a model with two MoorDyn connections, all lines corresponding to ``mooring(1)`` should be defined in the MoorDyn input file before the lines for ``mooring(2)``).